 Increase natural plant estrogens

 Phytoestrogens are compounds that occur naturally in plants and are thought to help protect against the effects of estrogen dominance.
-The two that have been studies the most are isoflavones, such as soy and lignans which occur in linseed, grains and vegetables.
+The two that have been studies the most are isoflavones, such as soy and lignans which occur in flaxseed (linseed), grains and vegetables.

 There are over 300 foods are known to contain phytoestrogens.
-The main sources are soy beans, tofu, tempeh, soy beverages, linseed (flax), sesame seeds millet, barley, rye, dried beans, lentils and fennel.
+The main sources are soy beans, tofu, tempeh, soy beverages, flaxseed (linseed), sesame seeds, millet, barley, rye, dried beans, lentils and fennel.

 Increase Calcium D-glucarate